markus7017/myfiles/shelly/doc/ShellyManager.md

 - NO_COIOT_MULTICAST: The CoIoT discovery could be completed, but the device is not receiving CoIoT status updates.
 You might try to switch to CoIoT Peer mode, in this case the device doesn't use IP Multicast and sends updates directly to the openHAB host.

-The result of the check is shows in the Device Status Tooltip.
+The result is shown in the Device Status tooltip.

 ### Actions